daffainfo/ctf-writeup/WxMCTF 2023/WxMCTF Web 3 - NFTs/README.md

 -----------------------------263566758113396374204204538370--
 ```

-After sending the request, I wait 1 sec and then I access `http://example/test/env` to get the flag because the flag is located on the environtment
+After sending the request, Im waiting for 1 sec and then I access `http://example/test/env` to get the flag because the flag was located on the environment

 ```
 Because the instance was dead, there is no flag here